 in responding to sexual discrimination, harassment or violence.

-The designated Responsible Employees at John Cabot are:
+Currently the designated Responsible Employees at John Cabot are:

 - Pamela Harris, Deputy Title IX Coordinator (email@example.com)